86Box/docs/usage/menubar.rst

 * **Keyboard requires capture:** require the mouse to be captured for keypresses to be forwarded to the emulated machine.
 Enabling this option allows the use of keyboard combinations (such as Alt+Tab) on the host system while 86Box is focused.
 * **Right CTRL is left ALT:** let the right Ctrl key act as a left Alt key, to simulate some special keyboards where the Alt key is located on the right side of the space bar.
-* **Hard reset:** force a reset of the emulated machine.
-Requires confirmation.
+* **Hard Reset:** force a reset of the emulated machine.
+Requires confirmation, which can be disabled by checking the *Don't show this message again* box.
 * **Ctrl+Alt+Del:** send a *Ctrl+Alt+Del* key combination to the emulated machine.
 You can alternatively press *Ctrl+F12* to send that combination.
 * **Ctrl+Alt+Esc:** send a *Ctrl+Alt+Esc* key combination to the emulated machine.
 * **Pause:** pause emulation.
 Uncheck this option to resume emulation.

+.. note:: Emulation is automatically paused when the emulated machine enters ACPI sleep mode.

 * **Exit:** quit 86Box.
-Requires confirmation.
+Requires confirmation, which can be disabled by checking the *Don't show this message again* box.

 View
 ----

 * **Resizeable window:** allow the 86Box window to be freely resized.
-Unchecking this option will return the window to its normal size.
+Unchecking this option will also return the window to its normal size.
 * **Remember size & position:** automatically save the size and position of the 86Box window to the emulated machine's configuration file.
-* **Renderer:** select a graphical renderer for the emulated display. *SDL (Hardware)* is recommended in most cases. *OpenGL (3.3 Core)* allows for shader effects to be applied to the emulated display, however, it is not compatible with older integrated GPUs.
+* **Renderer:** select a graphical renderer for the emulated display. *SDL (Hardware)* is recommended in most cases.
-* **OpenGL options:** configure the *OpenGL (3.3 Core)* renderer.
-This submenu will be available if that renderer is selected.

-   * **Target framerate:** select the framerate at which the emulated display is updated. *Sync with video* uses the emulated display's current refresh rate.
-   * **VSync:** enable vertical sync.
-Recommended if tearing artifacts are observed.
-   * **Select shader:** load a .glsl shader file to apply on the emulated display.
-Many shaders are available for simulating CRT displays, VHS tapes and other aesthetics; the `RetroArch glsl-shaders repository <https://github.com/libretro/glsl-shaders>`_ is a good place to start.
-   * **Remove shader:** disable the currently-loaded shader.

 * **Specify dimensions:** open a window where an exact size (in pixels) for the emulated display can be set.
-The *Lock to this size* box, if checked, prevents changes in the emulated display's resolution from overriding the specified size.
+If checked, the *Lock to this size* box prevents changes in the emulated display's resolution from overriding the specified size.
 * **Force 4:3 display ratio:** stretch the emulated display to a 4:3 aspect ratio, independently of the emulated machine's screen resolution.
 * **Window scale factor:** scale the emulated display to half (0.5x), normal (1x), 50% larger (1.5x) or double (2x) sizes.
 * **Filter method:** select the filtering method (Nearest or Linear) to be used when scaling the emulated display.